chavarera/PythonScript/Class/multipleinheritance.md

 ### Introduction
-- When a single **child class** inherit's from multiple parent classes,it is called as **Multiple inheritance.**
+- When a single **child class** inherit's from multiple parent classes, it is called as **Multiple inheritances.**
-- We specify all parent Class as comma seprated list in child class.
+- We specify all parent Classes as a comma-separated list in child class.
-- if two parent class have same method and you calling that method using object of child class then the method call is dependent on which class is intialized first.
+- if two-parent class have the same method and you calling that method using the object of child class then the method call is dependent on which class is initialized first.

 Example:
 ```python